jreypo/jreypo.github.io/_posts/2021-07-09-a-look-into-cbl-mariner-microsoft-internal-linux-distribution.md

 ## CBL-Mariner overview

-CBL-Mariner feels like similar Linux distros like Fedora or Photon-OS, which is expected since in the [Acknowledgments](https://github.com/microsoft/CBL-Mariner#acknowledgments) section of their GitHub repo they list both projects because the team used their SPEC files as starting point and reference.
+CBL-Mariner feels very similar to other Linux distros like Fedora or Photon-OS, which is expected since in the [Acknowledgments](https://github.com/microsoft/CBL-Mariner#acknowledgments) section of their GitHub repo they list both projects because the team used their SPEC files as starting point and reference.

 As anyone will expect in any modern Linux distro `systemd` it is used as CBL-Mariner system manager.
 After installing my Mariner VM I had to access it throught vSphere console becuase there is no SSH daemon installed in the default installation but it can be easily installed using `tdnf`.